montagejs/montage/packages/frb/README.md

     observe on each element of the input.
 -   `filterBlock`: the left is the input, the right is an expression to determine whether the result is included in the output.
+-   `someBlock`: the left is the input, the right is a criterion.
+-   `everyBlock`: the left is the input, the right is a criterion.
 -   `sortedBlock`: the left is the input, the right is a relation on each value of the input on which to compare to determine the order.
 -   `map`: the left is the input, the right is a function that accepts